Buying A Houston Home? Do You Know What NOT To Buy?

 3. Pet Safety

-Even without published studies, a number of families refuse to purchase a home too close to the railroad for the fear their pets will wander onto the tracks at the wrong time.
+While there is little research on the number of pets hit and killed by trains each year, many families refuse to purchase a home too close to the railroad for fear their pets will wander onto the tracks at the wrong time.

 4. Pollution / Health Risks